 I had made it clear that a single stroke of paint, backed by work and a mind that understood its potency and implications, could restore to man the freedom lost in twenty centuries of apology and devices for subjugation.
 (Letter to the Editor, Artforum, December, 1963.)

-Still is the Charlton Heston of Abstract Expressionism, a rugged, individualistic and uncompromising trailblazer, entirely unencumbered by self-awareness.
+Still is the Charlton Heston of Abstract Expressionism, a self-described rugged, individualistic and uncompromising trailblazer, entirely unencumbered by self-awareness.
 Born in North Dakota in 1904, a place where “you either stood up and lived or laid down and died,” as he put it, he was one generation away from pioneers, covered wagons and the Sioux wars, and his authentic, frontier roots became a conspicuous feature of his self-mythologizing (Robert Hughes called him the “prairie Coriolanus”).
-If, however, Still is to be understood in terms of pop culture clichés about “the west,” he risks the comparison of his gigantic, dramatic, craggy, topographical paintings, executed in a painted desert palette, to imitation cowhide and souvenir-stand Indian blankets.
+If, however, Still is to be understood in terms of pop culture clichés about “the frontier,” he risks the comparison of his gigantic, dramatic, craggy, topographical paintings, executed in a painted desert palette, to imitation cowhide and souvenir-stand Indian blankets.